Haydn-Martin/Haydn-Martin.github.io/_posts/2024-02-03-You-Need-to-Know-Everything.md

 abstract these instructions so that we can input them in a way that is easier for us write.

 At a minimum you should know a language for building models.
-Python, R, C++, Julia, whatever.
+Python, R, Julia, whatever.
 Know everything about data structures and manipulation to make data transformations easy.
 And the packages or wrappers for ML-specific functionality for these languages.
 Such as scikit-learn in Python, visualisation libraries, TensorFlow, PyTorch, JAX, etc.